 Lecture notes will be posted regularly on the class web-site (see above - not on canvas).
 Click on the "Lect.
 Notes" icon in the menu.
-These may include material not available in the text-book.
 These notes will be posted by topic rather than lecture by lecture, and they are usually posted prior to the lectures.
 Also note that this class is on Unite so you will have access to streaming video archives of class meetings on a TEN-DAY delay (7-DAY prior to exams) for the length of the semester.
 See details in the 'announcements' page of the class web-site.